 Enjoy reading?
 Forward this email to a friend.

 Why 1440?
 The printing press was invented in the year 1440, spreading knowledge to the masses and changing the course of history.
 Guess what else?
 There are 1,440 minutes in a day and every one is precious.
 That’s why we scour hundreds of sources every day to provide a concise, comprehensive, and objective view of what's happening in the world.
 Reader feedback is a gift—shoot us a note at [email protected].

 advertising to smart readers like you?
 Apply here!

 Become a reader of the daily news briefing known for unbiased content.

-Join over 2.5M people as a reader of the daily news briefing known for unbiased content, summed up in a 5-minute read.
+Join over 2.8 million people as a reader of the daily news briefing known for unbiased content, summed up in a 5-minute read.